 This phase of the procedure is entirely written.
 Its purpose is for the Committee to analyse the measures taken by reviewed States parties to implement three of the recommendations contained in the Concluding Observations, one year after their adoption.

-At the 26th session, the Committee hopes to examine the follow-up report of:

-Panama (TBC upon receipt of State party's report)
+At the 27th session, the Committee hopes to examine the follow-up report of Panama, taking note that this review has already been postponed since 2022 because of the State party's failure to submit its report.